Pink Halloween Party: thrift store decorations spray painted pink, pink Halloween food and snacks, costumes, and a craft.

 Pink Candy Apples

-Halloween Decorations Makeover
+Pink Halloween Party Decorations Makeover

 We found a pumpkin bucket and turned it into a plant holder for the party, after I spray painted it pink.
 The other one was a hollow craft pumpkin that the top was cut off of and was perfect as a plant holder too.
 These would also make for great decor on Halloween mantels, paired with a metal lantern or two.

 Spider Wand Making Centre